Read about landlords' legal obligations and responsibilities including making repairs to the property, and installing safety measures.

 Other aspects of renting a property differ depending on which country you live in, including:

-You can find out about the law in Scotland and Northern Ireland here:
+You can find out about the laws in Scotland here.

 To keep tenants safe, a landlord has to adhere to a number of health and safety regulations.